 - Note 1: Sensitivity and Maximum Input Power figures are based on 0.1% telegram error rate for the combination of 3 received sub-telegrams - Note 2: ASK modulation encodes the bit status (0 or 1) using different radio power levels where 0 is encoded with a high-power level and 1 with a low power level.
 The TX current therefore depends on the ration between bits with the value 0 and bits with the value 1 in the bit stream.
-The figure given here is for a PN9 sequence. - Note 3: Idle Mode is used when TCM 515 operates in transmit-only mode while no telegram is transmitted. - Note 4: During start-up, TCM 515 waits for a configurable additional delay before transitioning to RX state to allow for power supply stabilization and start-up of the external host.

-The default value for this delay is 200 ms; this is adjustable via ESP3 - Note 5: TX to RX switch over time is measured from the transmission of the last bit (end of frame) of a radio frame until the receiver is ready to receive the first bit (preamble) of a radio frame
+The figure given here is for a PN9 sequence. - Note 3: Idle Mode is used when TCM 515 operates in transmit-only mode while no telegram is transmitted. - Note 4: Valid for TCM 515 starting from revision DD-19, TCM 515U starting from revision DC-07 and TCM 515J starting from revision DA-02.
+Previous revisions draw 50 uA supply current in sleep mode. - Note 5: During start-up, TCM 515 waits for a configurable additional delay before transitioning to RX state to allow for power supply stabilization and start-up of the external host.
+The default value for this delay is 200 ms; this is adjustable via ESP3 - Note 6: TX to RX switch over time is measured from the transmission of the last bit (end of frame) of a radio frame until the receiver is ready to receive the first bit (preamble) of a radio frame